longturn/freeciv21/README.md

 <p>The code is maintained by the team over at <a href="https://longturn.net/">Longturn.net</a> and is based on the QT framework.
 The game supports both hex and square tiles and is easily modified to create custom rules.
 <br clear="left"/></p>

-Get started by reviewing our [about page](https://longturn.readthedocs.io/en/latest/Getting/about.html).
-We welcome pull requests, bug reports and simple suggestions!
-Get in touch on [Discord](https://discord.gg/98krqGm).
+Get started by reviewing our [about page](https://longturn.readthedocs.io/en/latest/Getting/about.html) and get in touch on [Discord](https://discord.gg/98krqGm).
 The #General channel is a great place to start.
 The documentation is found on our [documentation website](https://longturn.readthedocs.io/).

+We welcome pull requests, bug reports and simple suggestions!
+Check out our [contributing docs](https://longturn.readthedocs.io/en/latest/Contributing/index.html) or talk to us on Discord.

 Installation
 ------------